 - Non-billable – for projects that you’re not going to bill (eg. internal projects)

 When creating/editing a time & materials project, you can choose the rate that has priority.
 If the hourly rate for the selected option is not set, the system will use the next rate that has been set in this specific order: user rate, task rate, project rate, company rate.

 A time & materials project can have three types of tasks (by billing type): time-based tasks, flat rate tasks, and non-billable tasks.
 The time-based tasks are based on time spent to perform the work, the flat rate tasks have a fixed price associated with them and non-billable tasks for activities that won’t be invoiced.

 You can set up task hourly rates, estimated hours and flat task rates by switching to the table view (click on the “Table view” icon in the top right corner of the tasks section for the project).
 Once they are set Paymo will calculate price estimates for each task and a total for the project (shown at the bottom of the screen).

 In future updates for project billing, we’ll be adding a feature that will allow you to convert the price estimate calculation into a shareable Paymo Estimate.

-You can find out more about these features in our knowledge base or you can write your opinion in the comments section below.
+You can find out more about these features in our knowledge base.